-

 Svetlana joined Baillie Gifford in 2012 and is an Investment Manager in the Global Discovery Team.
 She is a CFA Charterholder.
 Svetlana is also a Deputy Manager of our global small cap investment trust, Edinburgh Worldwide Investment Trust.
 She graduated BA in Economics and BA in Business Administration from the American University in Bulgaria in 2008, MSc in Investment Analysis in 2009 and PhD in Accounting and Finance in 2012, both from the University of Stirling.

-Luke joined Baillie Gifford in 2012 and is an Investment Manager in the Global Discovery Team.
-He is a Deputy Manager of our Global small cap investment trust, Edinburgh Worldwide Investment Trust.
-Luke graduated MEng (Hons) in Mechanical Engineering from the University of Edinburgh in 2012.
+Luke joined Baillie Gifford in 2012.
+He is an investment manager in the Discovery Team and a deputy manager for the Edinburgh Worldwide Investment Trust.
+Luke is also an investment analyst for the Private Companies Team.
+He graduated MEng (Hons) in Mechanical Engineering from the University of Edinburgh in 2012.

 How to Invest

-You can invest in our funds via a number of fund platforms and supermarkets, please see the links opposite.
-Information on the range of funds available through platforms can be found in our Platform Matrix
+You can invest in a range of our funds via a number of fund platforms, please see the links opposite.
+Information on the range of funds available through platforms can be found in our Platform Matrix.

 Further information on our funds can be found in the relevant Key Investor Information and Prospectus Documents, which are available in English and will be sent to you free of charge on request.